 Names: The genus name, Iris, is after the Greek goddess of the rainbow.
 The species, versicolor, means 'variously colored'.
 The author name for the plant classification, 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

-Comparison: The other iris in the Garden marsh is Yellow Flag Iris, Iris pseudacorus L. This is a non-native iris considered to be an invasive species, but has been allowed to exist in the Garden under control.
-Of closer resemblance is I. virginica, the Southern Blue Flag where the only visual difference is that the signal area is a pubescent yellow only without the yellow patch being surroundied by the purple-on-white veined area.
+Comparison: The other iris in the Garden wetland is Yellow Flag Iris, Iris pseudacorus L. This is a non-native iris considered to be an invasive species, but has been allowed to exist in the Garden under control.
+Of closer resemblance is I. virginica, the Southern Blue Flag where the only visual difference is that the signal area is a pubescent yellow only without the yellow patch being surrounded by the purple-on-white veined area.

 Above and below: Iris flower parts are 3 sepals (spreading) called 'falls' and 3 smaller petals between them (upright) called 'standards'.
 Lying on top of the sepals are the styles with an upturned tip (the style crest) (2nd photo below).
 Under the style crest is the stamen (below 1st photo) and the lip of the stigma.
 The bulge in the stem just below the sepals (above 2nd photo) is the ovary, covered by a green spathe.

 Below: 1st photo - The three-sided seed capsule of Blue Flag.
 Each side has two rows of half-moon (D-shaped), hard seeds.
 2nd photo - The prominently veined strap-like basal leaves.